Scrumbledore/Dinder/README.md

 3. Enable external linking, in this case for uber.
 [here](https://developer.uber.com/docs/rides/deep-linking)

-Outside of those build specificy items, to buil and install the application, run:
+Outside of those build specific items, to build and install the application, run:

 ```
 react-native run-ios
 ```

 ##### Android
-The following steps are consistent regardless of if you're running an emulator (using the Android SDK is recommended) or testing with a physical device.
+The following steps are consistent regardless of whether you're running an emulator (using the Android SDK is recommended) or testing with a physical device.
 From the project root directory, to build and install the application, run:

 ```
 react-native run-android